-After you find prospective job sharing partners, how do you choose the “right” one?
+After you find some promising prospects, how do you choose a job sharing partner?

-With each prospect, have a meeting to discuss the responsibilities of the job position and the expectations of the job sharing arrangement.
-This discussion alone will give you an indication of general compatibility.
+With each prospect, have a meeting to review the responsibilities of the job position.
+Discuss the expectations of the job sharing arrangement, as well.
+This meeting alone will give you an indication of compatibility.

-As in any relationship, there is no perfect match, but in making your partner selection, consider the following:
+As in any relationship, there is no perfect match, but before you choose a job sharing partner, that is, before you make a final selection, consider the following:

 2. Cooperative: An attitude of mutual respect and support plus a give-and-take approach to the exchange of ideas are positive indicators of the “right” partner.
 Pass on the person with a competitive streak.